srl-labs/sros-anysec-lab/README.md

-The physical setup is the following:
+The physical setup is the following (for the tests you may shut the interface as ilustrated):

 ![pic1](https://github.com/tiago-amado/SROS_CLAB_FP5_Anysec/blob/main/pics/Anysec_Setup_Physical.jpg)